H-Edward/Discord-Go-Music-Bot/README.md

 - Nuking messages (if the user has message management permissions)

+- Getting the bot's uptime

+- Getting the bot's version

 - Pinging the bot to make sure it's active

 - Getting a help message

 _more features to come as they are requested or I feel like adding them_